revanthstrakz/product-docs/README.md

 To test the website locally run `npm run docs:dev` from the docs folder.

-To build pdfs do `/bin/sh build-getbox-pdf.sh` from the pdf folder.
+To build pdfs do `sh build-getbox-pdf.sh` from the pdf folder.

 ## Fonts